 The team would also like to find out what people feel about the whole investigation process for bowel cancer.
-They will interview about 25 of the people taking part and give questionnaires to another 75 people.
-The interview will take about half an hour and will be audio recorded.
+They will ask 75 people to fill out some questionnaires.
 If you fill out the questionnaires, you do this every 3 months for a year.
 You do not have to join this part of the study if you don’t want to.

 The WB MRI scan takes about an hour, and may be at a different hospital to the one you usually go to.
 The team will pay your travel expenses for the WB MRI scan.

-If you take part in the extra study interview or questionnaires, the team will pay you a small fee for your time – they will tell you more about this.
+If you fill in the questionnaires, the team will pay you a small fee for your time – they will tell you more about this.

 Side effects from the MRI contrast injection include feeling sick, and a temporary skin rash.